Count Felix Graf Von Luckner

 The internment camp on Motuihe.
 (Click to enlarge)

 There had already been plans to escape from Motuihe mainly by the German cadets.
 One included building a boat hidden in a cave but the cave collapsed.
 Once on the island, VL took over the escape plans.
 VL persuaded the Commandant, Lieutenant Colonel Charles Turner, to allow the prisoners to put on a Christmas concert.
 The preparations for the concert disguised the escape preparations.
 They made a German naval flag out of a bedsheet (in Auckland museum) a sextant von Zatorski made from hinges, a mirror, a penny, a safety razor and the brass tank of a primus stove. (museum) hand grenades – tin cans and gunpowder stolen from the Motuihe farmer.
 Kircheiss created charts from maps in the library, imitation firearms were made and they hoarded food.
 Two of the cadets had volunteered to run the Commandant’s launch The Pearl.
 They had stored extra petrol and supplies on board.
 When Turner returned to the island at 6 pm on 13 December 1917 he was distracted by a visit from his daughter.
 Instead of the launch being put back on its mooring, it remained at the wharf and the escapees boarded it.
-They were: von Luckner, Kircheiss, Erdmann, court official von Egidy, six cadets, Schmidt, Mellert, von Zatorski, Paulsen, Klohn and Freund.
-The Telefunken employee Grun nearly missed the boat as he was cutting the telephone line.
+They were: von Luckner, Kircheiss, Erdmann, court official von Egidy, cadets, Schmidt, Mellert, von Zatorski, Paulsen, Klohn and one other unnamed and Freund the Telefunken employee who nearly missed the boat as he was cutting the telephone line.
 By 6.15 pm the 11 escapees were heading across the Hauraki Gulf towards Cape Colville.
 Because the telephone cable to Motuihe had been cut there was a delay in raising the alarm.
 At 8 am they anchored at Red Mercury Island and waited for a suitable vessel to come past so they could capture it.
 Their plan was to go to the Kermadecs and raid the Government stores depot then head out into the Pacific and eventually back to Maupelia and then to Germany.
 The scow Moa came by and they captured it and for a while towed The Pearl but she was lost during the night in high seas.
 The scow had a load of logs on deck which they jettisoned to make the boat go faster.
 They reached Curtis Island on 21 December.

 Governor Turner's launch Peal used in the escape from Motuihe.
 (Click to enlarge)